 New York-Presbyterian/Weill Cornell Medical Center and the founder of the Weill Cornell Medicine Brain & Spine Center.
 On this episode, Dr. Kutner talks about what the latest research has revealed about concussion, and how it affects physical health and cognitive function.
 From the military to the NFL, and even in the corporate boardroom, Dr. Kutner discusses how this invisible injury is finally emerging from the shadows.

-Former New York Giant and Hall of Famer, Harry Carson, explains in his book, “Captain for Life: My Story as a Hall of Fame Linebacker,” how Dr. Kutner was the doctor who diagnosed him with Post-Concussion Syndrome.
-In 1990, two years after he retired, Carson sought Dr. Kutner for Neuropsychological testing — who at the time had not yet started working as a Neuropsychologist for the New York Giants.
-Dr. Kutner found that Carson suffered from Post-Concussion Syndrome due to multiple concussions and that his cognitive difficulties were likely to be permanent.
+New York Giant and Hall of Famer, Harry Carson, explains in his book, “Captain for Life: My Story as a Hall of Fame Linebacker,” how Dr. Kutner was the doctor who diagnosed him with Post-Concussion Syndrome.
+In 1990, two years after he retired, Carson sought Dr. Kutner for Neuropsychological testing.
+Dr. Kutner continues to see retired NFL players who are seeking determination if they have effects of repetitive head injury from their playing days.